W-David-Porter/acim/src/text/1-the-meaning-of-miracles/i-principles-of-miracles/index.md

 18. A miracle is a service.
 ²It is the maximal service you can render to another.
 ³It is a way of loving your neighbour as yourself.
-⁴You recognise your own and your neighbour’s worth simultaneously.
+⁴You recognize your own and your neighbour’s worth simultaneously.

 ::: details Expanded
 A miracle is a service.
 ²It [a miracle] is the maximal service you can render to another.
 ³It [a miracle] is a way of loving your neighbour as yourself.
-⁴You recognise your own [worth] and your neighbour’s worth simultaneously.
+⁴You recognize your own [worth] and your neighbour’s worth simultaneously.
 :::

 ::: details Substituted
 A miracle is a service.
 ²A miracle is the maximal service you can render to another.
 ³A miracle is a way of loving your neighbour as yourself.
-⁴You recognise your worth and your neighbour’s worth simultaneously.
+⁴You recognize your worth and your neighbour’s worth simultaneously.
 :::

 ::: details Simplified
 A miracle is the most service you can do for another.
-Love your neighbour as yourself.
-Recognise your worth and your neighbour’s worth.
+Love your neighbour as yourself. recognize your worth and your neighbour’s worth.
 :::